 A form of collaboration in itself, feedback is a crucial component of any successful digital transformation.
 Feedback comes in many forms, whether it be team meetings, surveys or product reviews.
 Employees will often have a more intimate understanding of the problems in-hand and can offer useful feedback when called upon.

 Rapid development and continuous improvement are essential benefits within the feedback process.
-A truly agile organisation is one who actively seeks ways to improve the product during its development, rather than making reactive decisions off sporadic concerns.
+A truly agile organisation is one who actively seeks to improve the product during the development process.

 A focus on continuous feedback and releases, in particular, furthers functionality while reducing issues before they become more severe.
 Think, as an organisation, where you can implement prototyping and feedback sessions for optimum agility during product development.

 Not all projects can succeed the first time, but even ‘failures’ can provide an opportunity to learn.
-Whether or not these suggestions are implemented, Agile organisations can encourage a continuous flow of creativity by helping people identify which ideas are useful and which aren't.
+Agile organisations can encourage a continuous flow of creativity by helping people identify which ideas are useful.

-Applied to your digital transformation, this means that any new technology that is implemented into your business processes has been thoroughly tested to ensure that it fits your needs.
+Using these practices ensures that any new technology that is implemented into your business processes has been thoroughly tested.
 Employees are also more likely to buy-in to the transformation itself with the knowledge that their thoughts are being considered.

-Underpinning all of these qualities is perhaps the most rudimentary characteristic of agile leaders; flexibility.
+Underpinning all of these qualities is perhaps the most common characteristic of agile leaders; flexibility.

 Being agile, as its name suggests, allows you to respond to unexpected changes in your project and find solutions quickly.
-This is an essential skill that has real benefits against the changes that organisations face everyday; in the market, customer demands; in people and processes.
+This is an essential skill that has real benefits against the changes that organisations face everyday.

 Recent events have demonstrated how quickly unexpected changes can occur.
-Organisations that responded fast and with agility improved processes over time, whereas those that only reacted to the crisis faced operational challenges.
+Organisations that responded fast and with agility improved processes over time.
+Organisations that simply reacted to the crisis, on the other hand, faced significant challenges.

-Requirements will naturally change as your transformation projects develop, but being flexible enough to respond to these changes is where agility is materialised as an approach, over a buzzword.
+Requirements will naturally change as your transformation projects develop.
+However, being flexible enough to respond to these changes is where agility is proven.

 Approach with Agility

-Ultimately, an agile organisation that is equipped with these skills will breed a good working culture where employees feel listened to and will work more productively.
-Of course, this is not an exhaustive list of essential skills; like any good digital transformation, agile is a continuous process of improvement and development.
+An agile organisation that is equipped with these skills will breed a good working culture where employees feel valued.
+Of course, this is not an exhaustive list of essential skills.
+Agile processes involve continuous improvement and development.

 Treat this approach as you would your projects and strive for continuous improvement and open communications across teams, colleagues and clients.